kearch/kearch/README.md

 And **set the global IP adress** of your server here.
 <div align="center"><img src="https://raw.githubusercontent.com/kearch/kearch/feature/improve-top-README/figure/sp-admin-set-ip-adress.png" width="300"/></div>

-Now, you can set a topic to your specialist search engine.
+Now, you can **set a topic to your specialist search engine**.
 There are two way to set a topic.
 One is using word frequency dictionary and another is using URLs.
 You must choose one of them.
 I think word frequency dictionary is better.
-###### A: using word frequency dictionary
+###### Method A: using word frequency dictionary

-###### B: using word frequency dictionary
+###### Method B: using word frequency dictionary

 ## 2. How to connect your specialist search engine to a meta search engine